sourcegraph/sourcegraph-public-snapshot/doc/admin/pings.md

 - Aggregate daily, weekly, and monthly latencies (in ms) of code intelligence events (e.g., hover tooltips) and search queries
 - Aggregate daily, weekly, and monthly total counts of code intelligence events (e.g., hover tooltips)
 - Total count of code campaigns created
+- Total count of users expressing interest in using campaigns
 - Aggregate counts of current daily, weekly, and monthly users using search
 - Aggregate daily, weekly, and monthly total users using each search mode
 - Aggregate daily, weekly, and monthly total searches using each search mode